DBIDS Base Access Icon

 Base registered vehicles are issued a barcoded sticker placed on the inside of the vehicles front window in the lower drivers side corner of the window.
 Details of registering NON-SOFA vehicles and receiving a barcoded DBIDS window decal for base access go to our Driving in Korea page.

-Visitor Center Operations
+Visitor Control Center Operations

 Anyone who DOES NOT have DOD ID card, including a DBIDS card, is a Visitor.
 Any visitor wishing to enter a USFK installation must be escorted by a DOD ID card holder who has Escort Authority.
 If you wish to sponsor/escort a non-USFK individual, you can do so at gates with Visitor Control Centers (VCC).
 Escort processes and procedures are controlled by each installations Pass & ID Access Control Office, with the largest on USAG Humphreys, Maude Hall, BLDG 6400, RM G101.
 The USAG Humphreys Pass & ID Access Control Office office should be your first call/visit for visitor and escorting policy and procedures.
 They can refer you to other installations as needed.
 The two most common way for individual visitors is the standard 96 Hour Guest Pass for short-term or with USFK Form 81-E for extended visits.
 Units that need an increased escort authority for an event can submit a memorandum to the Access Control Office for processing.